Important

 text: Website Slogan!

 1. And change the structure of a product display page.
-Remove images, move block with title and SKU to another place and add a css class to the SKU attribute.
+Remove Related products, move block with title and SKU to another place and add a css class to the SKU attribute.
 To apply layout updates to a single page, we need to place them in a folder with the route name inside a theme.
 For a product display page, the route name is oro_product_frontend_product_view:

 #DemoBundle/Resources/views/layouts/first_theme/oro_product_frontend_product_view/product.yml